rishab-bansal1/Max-fashion/readme.md

-This is the clone of [Max Fashion](https://www.maxfashion.in/in/en/department/maxmen) build using Html, CSS JavaScript and Tailwind-Css.This is Single Handed Front-End project done by me in the third unit construct week organised at Masai School, Bengaluru, Karnataka within 5 Day.
+This is the clone of [Max Fashion](https://www.maxfashion.in/in/en/department/maxmen) build using Html, CSS JavaScript and Tailwind-Css.
 ## Table of contents

 * [Demo](#demo)